Sudendar/BloggingSite-Flask/README.md

 _This is a simple blogging site created with Flask as backend._

-Oracle database has been used.
 This uses two tables, One for storing user's information (user_info) and another one to store the articles posted by the users (articles).
+(Oracle Database)

 To create `user_info` table, use the following syntax: